vertiond/ccs-proposals/vtcember-twitter-2021.md

 1. Anti-spam measures such as Account Age / Profile (Picture / Description) / Minimums (e.g. Followers / Following)
 1. Multiple uses of the hashtag per day will not result in more entries (or perhaps capped at a certain number)
 1. User cannot win more than once

+Different rules may apply to different days depending on type (e.g. artwork context / riddle / meme / other).
+Different types of giveaways may be done per day.

 # Who will complete the proposal?
 This proposal will be completed by me (Alvie, /u/HyperGamers, AlvieMahmud#9999).